Funeral Costs in Pennsylvania: 2026 Guide

 Another alternative is to consult a funeral home, decide upon your needs, document your wishes, and set aside appropriate funds in a payable-on-death (POD) account or Totten Trust.
 In this case, you identify a beneficiary who can draw the funds on your death without the need for probate.

-No, embalming is NOT required by law, although it may be required if the body is being transported out-of-state or out of the U.S. Some entombment mausoleums may have stipulations about embalming.
-A funeral director may recommend embalming if visitation is required prior to the funeral, and although embalming may help to delay decomposition, it does not prevent it completely.
+No, embalming is NOT required by law in Pennsylvania, although it may be required if the body is being transported out-of-state or out of the U.S. Some entombment mausoleums may have stipulations about embalming.
+A funeral director may recommend embalming if visitation is required before the funeral.

 If you do not want to have your loved one embalmed, no law stipulates it unless for public health reasons.
 Do not be pressured into embalming unless it is required due to reasons for delaying the funeral or viewing purposes.